riatelab/distanamo/README.md

 plot(sf::st_geometry(deformed_background))
 ```

-A popular way of representing this type of cartogram is to add concentric circles (separated by a constant time) around the reference point.
+A popular way of representing this type of cartogram is to add concentric circles (separated by a constant time) around
+the reference point.
+This can be done using the `dc_concentric_circle` function and the result of the `dc_move_from_reference_point` function
+(note that the steps parameter is the time, in the same unit as the durations, between each circle).

 ```R
 circles <- dc_concentric_circle(